 How Does CalmiGo Work?

-CalmiGo claims to work due to three components: personalized breathing recommendation, grounding and calming scents.
+CalmiGo claims to work due to three components: personalized breathing recommendation, grounding, and calming scents.

-Personalized breathing seems like an interesting technology, but we’re not sure how novel it is because we know from decades of clinical research that consciously slowing down breathing reduces stress levels.
-The benefit of “personalization” beyond this would have to be proven in future trials.
+Personalized breathing seems like an interesting technology, but we know from decades of clinical research that consciously slowing down breathing reduces stress levels.

 A 2021 clinical trial found that a deep breathing program helped anxious participants reduce stress levels by 24%.